crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_softagent.md

 Ideally, save them to a buffer and send the buffer periodically
 * Frequency of emission: between 10 seconds and 10 minutes depending on how big the buffer gets in that period
 * However, don't send more than 250 signals in a single call

+### User-agent

+Via the configuration or the php-capi-client you can set a user-agent.

+This user agent will be set for queries towards CAPI and allow us to do a finer analysis of the signals sent by your security solution.

+See the [User Guide](https://github.com/crowdsecurity/php-capi-client/blob/main/docs/USER_GUIDE.md#user-agent-suffix) for more info